-Dear Candidate,
+Dear Idaho FFA State Officer Candidate:

-Congratulations on your decision to run for Idaho State FFA Office!
-The process to become a state officer is challenging, yet can be one of the most rewarding opportunities.
-Through your preparation to run for office, you will grow and develop as a leader, agricultural advocate, and person.
+Welcome to the Idaho FFA State Officer Selection Process.
+The road to becoming a state officer is challenging, yet can be an immensely rewarding and valuable experience.
+Through your preparation to run for office, you will grow and develop as a leader, agricultural advocate, and citizen.

-Although State FFA Office takes a great deal of hard work and dedication, officers gain experiences and contacts that will last a lifetime.
+Although serving as a State FFA Officer takes a great deal of hard work and dedication, officers gain experiences and contacts that will last a lifetime.
 The skills gained will help prepare for future careers, opportunities in college, and leadership roles in other organizations.
 State officers serve the Idaho FFA members, supporters, and advisors on many different levels, and continually make a positive difference in the lives of those they serve.
-The Idaho FFA Association is looking for highly motivated individuals who are willing and ready to work to promote Agricultural Education and FFA here in our state.
+The Idaho FFA Association is looking for highly motivated individuals who are willing and ready to work to promote Idaho Agricultural Education and FFA .

-This handbook is intended to provide a basic understanding of the duties and responsibilities of an Idaho State FFA Officer, and to help you prepare for candidacy.
-It in, you will find a basic overview of the selection process as well as expectations and commitments that you will have if selected to represent Idaho as a state officer.
-Please thoroughly review all of the enclosed information as you prepare for the State Officer Selection Process.
+This handbook is intended to provide a basic understanding of the duties and responsibilities of an Idaho State FFA Officer and to help you prepare for candidacy.
+You will find a basic overview of the selection process as well as expectations and commitments that you will have if selected.
+Please thoroughly review all of the enclosed information.

 Remember, this handbook is only the beginning!
-As a candidate, you will need to study Agricultural Education and FFA information, as well as practice interviewing and presentations skills and techniques.
+As a candidate, you will need to study Agricultural Education, SAE, and FFA information, as well as practice interviewing and presentations skills and techniques.
 It will take your personal commitment and dedication to truly prepare for this process.
-With the aid of this handbook and the State Officer Candidate Study Guide, we hope that you will have the necessary resources to prepare yourself as the best candidate that you can be.
+With the aid of this handbook and your effort in interview preparation and studying, we hope that you will have the necessary resources to prepare yourself as the best candidate that you can be.
 Please know that this handbook is only a resource, and it is important that you look into other avenues to aid in your preparations.

+Finally, please take time to prioritize events in which you participate during State Leadership Conference.
+I strongly discourage you from participating in more than one LDE/CDE, as scheduling conflicts may not be avoidable.
+Communicate any proficiency, State FFA Degree, LDE or CDE participation with the nominating committee adult chair and the CDE superintendent at least two weeks ahead of SLC.
+Keep in mind that missing an interview will be a score of zero for that round.

-We wish you the very best as you prepare for state convention.
-If you have any further questions, regarding the responsibilities of state officers or the selection process, feel free to contact the Idaho FFA Office.
+I wish you the very best as you prepare.
+If you have any questions, regarding the responsibilities of state officers or the selection process, feel free to contact Clara-Leigh Evans, the Idaho FFA Association Executive Director, clevans@uidaho.edu or Tammy Ackerland, CTSO FFA Coordinator, tammy.ackerland@cte.idaho.gov.

 Best Wishes,

+Clara-Leigh Evans

-Idaho FFA Association
+Idaho FFA Executive Director